European Convention on Human Rights: Convention articles

-As amended by Protocol 11, the Convention consists of three parts.
+As amended by Protocol 11, the convention consists of three parts.
 The main rights and freedoms are contained in Section I, which consists of Articles 2 to 18.
-Section II (Articles 19 to 51) sets up the Court and its rules of operation.
+Section II (Articles 19 to 51) sets up the court and its rules of operation.
 Section III contains various concluding provisions.

-Before the entry into force of Protocol 11, Section II (Article 19) set up the Commission and the Court, Sections III (Articles 20 to 37) and IV (Articles 38 to 59) included the high-level machinery for the operation of, respectively, the Commission and the Court, and Section V contained various concluding provisions.
+Before the entry into force of Protocol 11, Section II (Article 19) set up the commission and the court, Sections III (Articles 20 to 37) and IV (Articles 38 to 59) included the high-level machinery for the operation of, respectively, the commission and the court, and Section V contained various concluding provisions.

-Many of the Articles in Section I are structured in two paragraphs: the first sets out a basic right or freedom (such as Article 2(1) – the right to life) but the second contains various exclusions, exceptions or limitations on the basic right (such as Article 2(2) – which excepts certain uses of force leading to death).
+Many of the articles in Section I are structured in two paragraphs: the first sets out a basic right or freedom (such as Article 2(1) – the right to life) but the second contains various exclusions, exceptions or limitations on the basic right (such as Article 2(2) – which excepts certain uses of force leading to death).

 Article 1 – respecting rights

-Article 1 simply binds the signatory parties to secure the rights under the other Articles of the Convention "within their jurisdiction".
-In exceptional cases, "jurisdiction" may not be confined to a Contracting State's own national territory; the obligation to secure Convention rights then also extends to foreign territories, such as occupied land in which the State exercises effective control.
+Article 1 simply binds the signatory parties to secure the rights under the other articles of the convention "within their jurisdiction".
+In exceptional cases, "jurisdiction" may not be confined to a contracting state's own national territory; the obligation to secure convention rights then also extends to foreign territories, such as occupied land in which the state exercises effective control.

 In Loizidou v Turkey, the European Court of Human Rights ruled that jurisdiction of member states to the convention extended to areas under that state's effective control as a result of military action.

 Article 2 – life

 Article 2 protects the right of every person to their life.
-The right to life extends only to human beings, not to animals, or to "legal persons" such as corporations.
-In Evans v United Kingdom, the Court ruled that the question of whether the right to life extends to a human embryo fell within a state's margin of appreciation.
-In Vo v France, the Court declined to extend the right to life to an unborn child, while stating that "it is neither desirable, nor even possible as matters stand, to answer in the abstract the question whether the unborn child is a person for the purposes of Article 2 of the Convention".
+The right to life extends only to human beings, not to animals, nor to "legal persons" such as corporations.
+In Evans v United Kingdom, the court ruled that the question of whether the right to life extends to a human embryo fell within a state's margin of appreciation.
+In Vo v France, the court declined to extend the right to life to an unborn child, while stating that "it is neither desirable, nor even possible as matters stand, to answer in the abstract the question whether the unborn child is a person for the purposes of Article 2 of the Convention".

-The Court has ruled that states have three main duties under Article 2:
+The court has ruled that states have three main duties under Article 2: